isabella232/posthog-cloud/README.md

 - `STRIPE_WEBHOOK_SECRET`.
 Secret to verify webhooks indeed come from Stripe.
 - `BILLING_TRIAL_DAYS`.
 Number of days (integer) to set up a trial for on each new metered or tiered-based subscription.
 Can be set to `0` for no trial.
 - `BILLING_NO_PLAN_EVENT_ALLOCATION`.
 Number of events allocated to an organization with no active billing plan (i.e. number of events for free). `None` means unlimited free allocation, `0` means no allocation.
+- `HUBSPOT_API_KEY`.
+Secret API key for HubSpot.
+This is used for the Contacts API.

 ## Additional docs